NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

 The required volumetric water flow rate as above is restricted by the pump in the parent object.

-If <div img="image4248.txt">\(AirFlowScaleFactor\)</div> and <div img="image4249.txt">\(WaterFlowScaleFactor\)</div> are equal to unity, the loop flow rates become the design flow rates of the original unit (after scaled by the rated total cooling capacity).
+If <span>$AirFlowScaleFactor$</span> and <span>$WaterFlowScaleFactor$</span> are equal to unity, the loop flow rates become the design flow rates of the original unit (after scaled by the rated total cooling capacity).
 The Rated Volumetric Air Flow Rate and Rated Volumetric Water Flow Rate are introduced here to correlate with the actual flow rates in the air and water loops, in case that these differ from the design specifications.
-Certainly, it is recommended that the Rated Volumetric Air Flow Rate and Rated Volumetric Water Flow Rate are selected in the way that <div img="image4250.txt">\(AirFlowScaleFactor\)</div> and <div img="image4251.txt">\(WaterFlowScaleFactor\)</div> are unity, so as to get more accurate results from the performance curves.
+Certainly, it is recommended that the Rated Volumetric Air Flow Rate and Rated Volumetric Water Flow Rate are selected in the way that <span>$AirFlowScaleFactor$</span> and <span>$WaterFlowScaleFactor$</span> are unity, so as to get more accurate results from the performance curves.

 Performance Curves: